 A lot of those ideas hurt me more than they helped.

-This photo wasn't taken after a weightlifting workout, so I'm not quite as pumped up as some of the pictures above.
-But I feel great!
+But I'm thankful for where I am now; I feel great!
 I can't help but appreciate the body I've built when I wake up every day, and YOU can get to that point as well!